BSD Back-to-Buildings Family Guide

 - www.BremertonSchools.org/COVID-19 - BSD COVID safety plans

-This plan is based on OSPI's "Reopening Washington's Schools District Planning Guide.
-This Guide will be updated as needed since guidance continues to evolve.
+This plan is based on OSPI's "Reopening Washington's Schools District Planning Guide and aligns with revised recommendations announced by Governor.
+This Guide will be updated as needed as guidance changes.